andrew/ultimate-awesome/README.md

 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.
 - [awesome-diem](https://github.com/openblockchains/awesome-diem) - A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, .
 - [awesome-pieces](https://github.com/pieces-app/awesome-pieces) - A curated list of Pieces resources, plugins and extensions, articles, communities, tutorials and other related things.
+- [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
+If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
 - [Awesome-CV-Paper-Review](https://github.com/Sophia-11/Awesome-CV-Paper-Review) - 计算机视觉各个方向论文速览.
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
 - [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).